SK53/indicia-docs/developing/example-queries.rst

     p.surname || coalesce(', ' || p.first_name, '')

-Find list of records with some checking data based on the number of verified/rejected/total records of the same species in the same map square.
+Find list of records with some checking data based on the number of verified/rejected/total records of the same species in the same map square, limiting to those entered in the last 2 days.
 Note you could join to the check table using the location_id_* columns to check against one of the indexed location boundaries instead of a map square:

 .. code-block:: sql